atwright147/homey-zigbee-double-sockets/README.md

 ### Updating the fingerprint

-Once you know the values, edit `app.json` and update the relevant driver's `zigbee.manufacturerName` and `zigbee.productId` arrays.
+Once you know the values, edit the driver's `driver.compose.json` and update the `zigbee.manufacturerName` and `zigbee.productId` arrays.
+Then run `npx homey app build` to regenerate `app.json`.
 Remove the placeholder guesses so only confirmed values remain.

 ---